THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 By doing so, people are protected and empowered to give their best.

-At December 31, 2016, the employees with disabilities in Italy, Romania, and Germany were 38 in total.
+At 31 December 2017, the employees with disabilities in Italy, Romania, Germany, Japan, and the United States were 38 in total.
 In forthcoming years, the Group is committed to taking on additional people with various levels of disability, also by collaborating with institutions specifically tasked with helping the disabled find employment.